 If you DO NOT MEET one of the criteria listed above, you must take the Praxis Core Exam.

 For World Language Students: The CSDE has approved the American Council on the Teaching of Foreign Languages (ACTFL) Oral Proficiency Interview (OPI) and Writing Proficiency Test (WPT) for any world language endorsement.
-Call ACTFL at 1-800-486-8444 or register on line at http://www.languagetesting.com.
+Call ACTFL at 1-800-486-8444 or register online at languagetesting.com.

-If you have any questions about the Praxis Subject Assessment requirement, please contact the Certification Officer, Dr. Ann Traynor.
+If you have any questions about assessment requirements, please contact the Certification Officer Dr. Ann Traynor.